4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 **##FOF-CT_version=** Data format version number.
 E.g. v0.2

-**##XYZ_unit=** ​​The unit used to represent the XYZ location of bright Spots in this table.
-Note: use micron (instead of µm) to avoid problems with special, Greek symbols.
-Other allowed values are: nm, mm etc.

 **#lab_name:** name of the lab where the experiment was performed

 **#experimenter_name:** name of the person performing the experiment